 - They had to make some pretty big changes to the rules to make the game a bit easier.
 The new Hardcore Mode was actually the default way to play in the original rules.
 Maybe they didn’t playtest enough?
 It’s nice that they were quick to update the rules, but not having them in the physical rulebook can be frustrating.

 - Games can run a bit long, especially if you’re talking over everything you can do on each turn.
 I’ve had a two-player game (which we won!) last over two hours.

 We didn’t play with the updated rules at first and thought the game was nearly impossible, but those new rules definitely helped us out.
 It’s not easy to beat, but I’m pretty sure every game is winnable now with those new rules.
-Remember, we like to play very tough co-op games!
+We do like tough co-op games!

-There’s a pretty good chance you’re going to enjoy Battle for Greyport if you like fantasy and/or deck building co-op games.
+There’s a pretty good chance you’re going to enjoy Battle for Greyport if you like fantasy games and/or deck building co-op games.
 However, if you prefer shorter co-ops or you don’t like the idea of having to download a new rulebook, then maybe this is one to avoid.